Yokomoko/esplora/API.md

 - `vsize`: the total size of mempool transactions in virtual bytes

-- `total_fee`: the total fee paid by mempool transactions in satoshis
+- `total_fee`: the total fee paid by mempool transactions in gros

 - `fee_histogram`: mempool fee-rate distribution histogram